 top of page

-Northwest Vermont Rail Trail Council now governs MVRT and the newly completed LVRT (Lamoille County Rail Trail).
+Northwest Vermont Rail Trail Council governs MVRT and the LVRT.
 We are in process of updating this site to include information on both trails.
-Until that is completed, please go to here for LVRT related information.
+For detailed information on LVRT and other State Rail Trails go here.
 EVENT PLANNING along MVRT & Franklin County's section of LVRT must be coordinated through Northwest Regional Planning Commission in support of State approval.
 Please contact NRPC's Rail Trail Coordinator, Amy Adams.

 Welcome to the Missisquoi Valley Rail Trail!